datademofun/fec-catalog/LESSON_EXPLORE_FEC_EXPENDITURES.md

 - [http://www.fec.gov/data/CandidateDisbursement.do](http://www.fec.gov/data/CandidateDisbursement.do)

+# Fun with Python

-# Let's first explore the [Independent Expenditures data](http://www.fec.gov/data/CandidateDisbursement.do).
+Let's first explore the [Independent Expenditures data](http://www.fec.gov/data/CandidateDisbursement.do).
 There's a clickable icon for getting the data in CSV format; I've hardcoded it below for 2016:

 ~~~py
 from datetime import datetime